Sand as a substrate has become more popular over the last few years and shares an equal place in the spotlight as gravel.

 There is an oily residue that must be rinsed away completely before you use it in your aquarium.

-The fine particle size and lightweight could allow this sand to suspend itself in the water column for a longer period of time than similar products.
+This material is also extremely light, which may cause it to be moved around easily by currents generating from your filters.
+The fine particle size and light weight could allow this sand to suspend itself in the water column for a longer period of time than similar products.

-CaribSea Super Naturals Aquarium Sand
+3. CaribSea Super Naturals Crystal River Freshwater Sand

+The Crystal River Freshwater Sand is designed to create a natural-looking aquarium bottom.
 Super Naturals sand is designed to simulate a more natural color.
 The material is a very fine grit, which should prevent any issues of detritus buildup.
 The product is made in the USA.

 Super Naturals is safe for all aquarium systems.

 This substrate is pH neutral, so it should not alter the water chemistry in your aquarium.
 CaribSea Aquatics does not use paints or dyes on this product.

 This product may settle and compact too tightly for fish that like to burrow or dig.